What is in this leaflet

 Methotrexate Injection BP contains Methotrexate BP and Sodium Hydroxide BP in Water for Injections BP.
 The 2ml and 20ml presentations contain Sodium Chloride BP.
 It does not contain a preservative.

 Pfizer (Perth) Pty Limited

 Pfizer Australia Pty Ltd

-This Consumer Medicine Information was written in November 1998.
+This Consumer Medicine Information was revised in September 2019.